2017

-Bronze portrait of Nobel prize winner Ben Feringa
+Bronze portrait of Nobel Prize winner Ben Feringa

 Project in collaboration with Koos Breukel, commissioned by the Ministry of Education, Culture and Science of the Netherlands: a Bronze Portrait of the 2016 Chemistry Nobel Prize winner Ben Feringa to be placed in the wall of Nobel Prize winners at the Ministry.